When the Angels Sing

-"When the Angels Sing" is a song recorded by German pop group No Angels.
+"When the Angels Sing" is a song by German pop music group No Angels.
 It was written by Peter Ries and Charlemaine Thomas-Schmidtner and produced by the former for the band's debut studio album, Elle'ments (2001).
-A midtempo pop ballad, "When the Angels Sind" features a cascading piano arrangement and dominant drum pattern.
+A midtempo pop ballad, "When the Angels Sing" features a cascading piano arrangement and dominant drum pattern.
 Lyrically, it finds the group, as the protagonists, thinking deeply over their relationship with their love interests from whom they parted, still pining for them.

 A slightly remixed version of the song was picked as the album's fourth and final single on a double A-side with a cover version of Donovan's 1968 song "Atlantis", the theme song for Walt Disney's animated feature Atlantis: The Lost Empire (2001).
 Released on November 19, 2001 in German-speaking Europe, the single peaked at number five on the Austrian and German Singles Chart, also reaching number 16 in Switzerland.
 The music video for "When the Angels Sing" features one of the group's live performances of the song during their Rivers of Joy Tour in fall 2001, intercut by backstage footage of the band.